Ontario Rope Rescue Team awarded grain bin to help save lives

 “There are dangers involved that if you’re not familiar with what you’re doing you can really hurt yourself,” said Bill Colburn, Team Member of The Ontario County Rope Rescue.

 The team was awarded a bin rescue tube.
 It will go over someone trapped, and it will create separation between the person and the grain.
-By doing so, firefighters have a greater chance in performing a successful grain rescue and lower the chances of suffocation verses any other way.
+By doing so, firefighters have a greater chance of performing a successful grain rescue and lower the chances of suffocation versus any other way.

-“It will benefit the entire county. it’s going to be a great asset to have.
+“Not only will the device benefit the entire county, but it’s going to be a great asset to have.
 More importantly the training. it’s important for us to be able to do this and be able to do it safely,” said Colburn.

-The Ontario County Rope Rescue Team were just one of 34 fire departments across 17 states that were awarded this equipment and training.
+The Ontario County Rope Rescue Team was just one of 34 fire departments across 17 states that were awarded this equipment and training.

 Each year nationwide partners with organizations and members to award tubes and training to fire departments that need it the most.